petrdoubek/waterbag-control/README.md

 JAWSDB_USER
 ```

-1. Run `python server.py`
+1. Run `python server.py`, if using Heroku this is defined in `Procfile` and you test locally by `heroku local`
-1. Main page is at `chart`, i.e. `https://yourdomain/chart`.
+1. Main page is at `chart`, e.g. `https://localhost:5000/chart` if testing locally.

 To display the forecasted precipitation, I am using [OpenWeatherMap 5day/3hour forecast API](https://openweathermap.org/forecast5).
 The service is free, you need to register to get an API key, which the server expects in `OPENWEATHER_APPID` variable.
-Forecast update is triggered by a GET call to `forecast/update` resource.
+Forecast update is triggered by a GET call to `forecast/update` resource, e.g. using `curl` call in [Heroku scheduler](https://elements.heroku.com/addons/scheduler) add-on.

 ## Remote Control